12 Ways to Raise Funds for Startups in India

 Which funding is best for startups?

-The "best" funding option depends on the stage of your startup, your business model, and what you want to achieve.
+The “best” funding option depends on your startup's stage, business model, and what you want to achieve.
 Here’s a breakdown:

 • For Early-Stage Startups: